laedit/SemanticReleaseNotesParser/README.md

  - `-h`: help

 ### Library
-- `SemanticReleaseNotesParser` class parse a file and produces a `ReleaseNotes`
-- `SemanticReleaseNotesFormatter` class format a `ReleaseNotes`
+- `SemanticReleaseNotesConverter` class help to parse, format or convert a `ReleaseNotes`

 ## Third party libraries
  - [DotLiquid](https://github.com/dotliquid/dotliquid) is used to process the liquid templates